Kokoch/Master_Thesis/README.md

 3. **Case Study**:
     - Contains the code for running the case study.
     - Includes YAML files for importing metrics and loading datasets.

+4. **Proof Of Concept**:
+    - Contains the code for running the proof of conep.
+    - Includes YAML files for importing metrics and loading datasets.